This post may contain affiliate links. Please read our disclosure policy.

 I did a little research before making these slow cooker chicken wings.

 Some recipes tell you to toss the wings and sauce into the crock pot.
+Others tell you to bake or broil them first.
+Still others direct you to broil them at the end.

 I wasn’t sure which approach to take until I read this recipe for slow cooker chicken wings, where the CrockPot Lady Stephanie O’Dea said, “Spread the wings out on a large cookie sheet and bake in the oven for about 10 minutes at 400F degrees.
 This browns the skin and keeps it from getting terribly slimy in the crock.
 I do think this is an important step, even though I loathe cooking before I cook.“

-I'm glad I took this extra step.
+I am so glad I took this extra step.
 During baking the wings released a LOT of water and grease that would have ended up in the crock pot, and significantly diluted the sauce!

 We loved both batches of slow cooker chicken wings so much it’s hard to chose a favorite.

-But if I had to call it, I'd say that the teriyaki-ginger won by the slimmest of margins.
+They were fall-off-the-bone tender and full of flavorful.
+But if I had to call it, I would say that the teriyaki-ginger won by the slimmest of margins.

 5 SmartPoints (Green plan)